alvinuy1110/spring-boot-2/jpa/README.md

 ## Package structure

-* domain - contains the domain
 * config - spring application configuration/s
+* controller - web layer exposed as REST API
+* domain - contains the domain object used at API level
 * entity - contains the entity that represents the table in java form
 * repository - spring jpa repositories to interact with the datasource
-* controller - web layer exposed as REST API
+* service - business layer that contains business logic

 ## Order of Learning